VainF/Torch-Pruning/README.md

 * Pruning strategies: Random, L1, L2, etc.
 * Low-level pruning [functions](torch_pruning/prune/structured.py)

+### How it works

+Torch-Pruning provide built-in mechanism for network tracing, which will run your model and trace the computational graph just like ``torch.jit``.
+Further, a dependency graph will be established to record the dependency between layers.
+When you prune a single layer, torch-pruning will collect all affected layers by propogating your pruning operations on graph, and then return a `PruningPlan` for final pruning.
+All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.

 ### Updates:
 **02/07/2022** The latest version is under development in branch [v1.0](https://github.com/VainF/Torch-Pruning/tree/v1.0).